 ME advisors cannot remove your advising hold.

-If you have an approved major form on file, you do not need to see an advisor to get your advising hold removed.
+If you have already applied for graduation, you do not need to see an advisor to get your advising hold removed.
 Turn in your completed advising form and an unofficial transcript to the ME office.
 An advisor will check to make sure you're on track to graduate.

 Check out our updated list of technical electives.
 You need two electives (6 units).
 Non-ME electives should be approved by an advisor.
 Typically only one non-ME elective will be approved.